We’ve been the experts in tradies insurance since 2010.

 Personal Accident Insurance

-People like to say tradies earn great money, but for self-employed tradies the flipside is that you don’t have access to sick pay or holiday pay.
+People like to say tradies earn great money.
+For self-employed tradies however, the flipside is that you don’t have access to sick pay or holiday pay.

 That’s why personal accident insurance is another vital form of tradies insurance.